 4. Yoda, who will teach the topic.

 The classic matrix of abilities.
 Plus a lot of desire, sincerity, openness and courage.
-Based on this we then found multiple members of each topic.
-Thus we introduced the foundations of micro-teams with substitutability.
+Based on this, we then found multiple members for each topic.
+Thus, we introduced the foundations of micro-teams with substitutability.

 Guys, thank you very much for your energy…